zhangchiqing/blog/posts/2018-03-10-symmetric-key-encryption-aes-ctr-mode.md

 decryptMsgCTR key iv plaintext = ctrCombine key iv plaintext
 ```

 The encryption and decryption are the same!
-Yes, Symmetric key encryption algorithm uses the same key to encrypt and decrypt.
+Yes, Symmetric key encryption algorithm uses the same key to encrypt and decrypt message.
 In CTR mode, we decrypt the message by encrypting the message with the same key and iv again.

 For the secret key creation, we can refer to the previous blog post, and reuse the function `makeSecretKey` and `secret`.